UnicycleDumpTruck/jumpy-crab/README.md

 - The aforementioned immunity re-earning bug should be squashed.
 - Perhaps the current level could be shown on the screen?
 - Better descriptions of biomimicry?

+## Thanks To
+Thanks to Scott Shamblee for the awesome pixel art of the animals!

+## Fonts
+The font used for the splash screen was "Press Start", available here: https://www.dafont.com/press-start.font

 ## Edit this Game